uniclogs/yamcs/README.md

 > **Note:**
 >
-> The security module is enabled by default for this image, and the default *username/password* is `admin/admin`.
+> The security module is enabled by default for this docker-image, and the default *username/password* is `admin/admin`.
+Please remember to change this upon first login for non-development environments.

 #### Pull the latest image from the official OreSat image via Dockerhub: